 For many people, summer is the time to go to an amusement park and enjoy the sun while riding roller coasters and other exciting thrill rides.
 Unfortunately, for women who are pregnant, many of the activities found at amusement parks are not recommended.
 Are you wanting to know if pregnancy and amusement parks should be in your vacation plans?

-Pregnancy and Amusement Parks: The Concerns
+Concerns About Pregnancy and Amusement Parks

-Disney, Six Flags, Busch Gardens and even your local state fair all pose warning signs not to ride certain rides during pregnancy.
+Disney, Six Flags, Busch Gardens, and even your local state fair all pose warning signs not to ride certain rides during pregnancy.
 Although there are no studies documenting a problem with these types of rides while you are pregnant, there are no studies documenting that they are safe either.

 The concern with roller coasters, thrill rides, and virtual rides during pregnancy is associated with the rapid starts and stops, the jarring forces, and the pressures against the body that occur during these types of rides.
 This rigorous activity creates additional jarring forces within the uterus that may lead to premature separation of the placenta from the wall of the uterus, which is called placental abruption.